 The general healthiness of the climate and the favorable conditions for feeding horses, cattle, and sheep, make stock-raising a most profitable industry.
-The boundless prairies, covered with luxuriant grasses, giving an unusually large yield, and the cool nights for which Manitoba is famous, are most beneficial features in regard to stock; and the remarkable dryness and healthiness of the winter tend to make cattle fat and well-onditioned.
+The boundless prairies, covered with luxuriant grasses, giving an unusually large yield, and the cool nights for which Manitoba is famous, are most beneficial features in regard to stock; and the remarkable dryness and healthiness of the winter tend to make cattle fat and well-conditioned.
 The easy access to good water is another advantage in stock-raising.
-The abundance of hay almost everywhere makes it an easy matter for farmers to winter their stock; and in addition to this there is, and always will be, a ready home market for beef.
+The ne weather ny except they do rown the l quality. country, any care ation, the was poor, lid fairly.